-For most small businesses, the best approaches are the simple ones – and they don’t need to be expensive solutions.
-Fraud prevention is about vigilance, keeping your eye on the ball and knowing what’s happening in your business.
+For most small businesses, the best approaches to accounting fraud are the simple ones.
+They don’t need to be expensive solutions.
+Accounting fraud prevention is about vigilance, keeping your eye on the ball and knowing what’s happening in your business.
 Here are my 7 steps you can put in place to help protect yourself:

-- Pay for a Periodic Health Check.
 If you have an internal bookkeeper, consider using an MYOB Certified Consultant to run a health check and prepare the final BAS each month or quarter.
 You’ll get the advantage of someone else looking over the books which far outweighs the risk of not doing so and helps with the prevention of accounting fraud.

-- Create a Culture of Honesty.
 Firstly, be totally honest with yourself – this is the most important one.
 If you don’t want your staff to cheat, you can’t be seen to be cheating yourself or you will create a culture where this type of behaviour is acceptable.
 Keep your hands out of the till and the staff won’t be tempted.
 It’s one less opportunity for accounting fraud.

 Read about the importance of Internal Controls in Fraud Prevention.